-By default, the receiver subtracts the provided biases from the attitude angles before encoding them in NMEA or in the AttEuler SBF block.
-This can be modified with the setAttOffsetApplicability command, e.g. to only apply the offset compensation in NMEA.
+The receiver subtracts the provided biases from the attitude angles before encoding them in NMEA or in the AttEuler SBF block.

 Another way to avoid attitude biases is to provide the accurate position of the antennas in the vehicle reference frame.
 See the command setAntennaLocation for more details.